-The DCBO should review the P&ID's to ensure that these devices have been included in the station design and integrated into the control system.
+The DCBO should review the P&IDs to ensure that these devices have been included in the station design and integrated into the control system.

-E2.6 Construction Oversight - Means and Methods vs. Code Compliance owner selects the means and methods utilized, provided they do not hamper the DCBO's progress inspection of the work (e.g., free access to the work in progress), nor jeopardize worker/inspector safety.
+E2.6 Construction Oversight - Means and Methods vs. Code Compliance

+It is the responsibility of the project owner to construct the Project according to the COC's, the DCBO-approved plans and specifications, and all LORS.
+The project owner selects the means and methods utilized, provided they do not hamper the DCBO's progress inspection of the work (e.g., free access to the work in progress), nor jeopardize worker/inspector safety.